python/cpython/Doc/using/mac.rst

 .. _using-on-mac:

 ***************************
-Using Python on a Macintosh
+Using Python on a Mac
 ***************************

 :Author: Bob Savage <bobsavage@mac.com>

-Python on a Macintosh running macOS is in principle very similar to Python on any other Unix platform, but there are a number of additional features such as the IDE and the Package Manager that are worth pointing out.
+Python on a Mac running macOS is in principle very similar to Python on any other Unix platform, but there are a number of additional features such as the IDE and the Package Manager that are worth pointing out.